byu-cs329/hw3/README.md

 ## MC/DC Coverage

-1) **(15 points)** Write a minimal number of testes to achieve MC/DC coverage for `edu.byu.cs329.mcdc.McDcTest.f`.
+1) **(15 points)** Write a minimal number of tests to achieve MC/DC coverage for `edu.byu.cs329.mcdc.McDcTest.f`.
 Justify the final set of tests in the comments.

 2) **(15 points)** Write a minimal number of tests to achieve MC/DC coverage for `edu.byu.cs329.mcdc.MergeSortMcDcTest.sort`.
 Justify the final set of tests in the comments.